 Special Class Integrated Services are offered at the Mt.
 Alvernia, Beacon, Poughkeepsie and Wingdale locations.
-The goal of this program is to provide a stimulating preschool program to children with disabilities by integrating disabled and non-disabled children in an inclusive classroom setting.

-Services: Diagnostic and evaluative services; speech and language; physical, occupational and play therapies are all offered in accordance with individualized education plans.
+The goal of this program is to provide an enriching preschool program to children in an inclusive classroom setting.
+Services: Special needs evaluation services; speech and language; physical, occupational and play therapies are all offered in accordance with individualized education plans.

 Special Class serves the Mid-Hudson Region at our Beacon and Poughkeepsie locations.
-The goal of this program is to provide special education and therapeutic services in a self-contained classroom for children whose disability causes behavior management needs.
+The goal of this program is to provide special education and therapeutic services in a self-contained classroom for children whose needs often include behavior management needs.